Skip to main content

 Find a pin with annotations

-Look in the Details column for View Annotations.
+Look in the Details column for an annotations button, such as 9 annotations.

 3